 Donna Perdzock has been library director from May 1992 until December 2012.

-January 2013 Kacie Armstrong began serving as Euclid Library's Director.
+Kacie Armstrong began serving as director in January of 2013.
 At the same time the library began a refocus of its interior space.
 A total renovation of the interior created a new repurposed environment more in keeping with current usage of the facility.